stockportdojo/website/README.md

 If you're a Stockport Dojo member, feel free to fork and send pull requests, or contact a Mentor to be added to the Github organisation so you can commit directly.

+Most files have code comments included to help you understand the structure.